Particle accelerator: Rhodotron

 Energy Agency (CEA), manufactured by Belgian company Ion Beam Applications.
 It accelerates electrons by recirculating them across the diameter of a cylinder-shaped radiofrequency cavity.
 A Rhodotron has an electron gun, which emits an electron beam that is attracted to a pillar in the center of the cavity.
 The pillar has holes the electrons can pass through.
-The electron beam passes through the pillar via one of these holes and then travels through a hole in the wall of the cavity, and meets a bending magnet, the beam is then bent and sent back into the cavity, to another hole in the pillar, the electrons then again go across the pillar and pass though another part of the wall of the cavity and into another bending magnet, and so on, gradually increasing the energy of the beam until it is allowed to exit the cavity for use.
+The electron beam passes through the pillar via one of these holes and then travels through a hole in the wall of the cavity, and meets a bending magnet, the beam is then bent and sent back into the cavity, to another hole in the pillar, the electrons then again go across the pillar and pass through another part of the wall of the cavity and into another bending magnet, and so on, gradually increasing the energy of the beam until it is allowed to exit the cavity for use.
 The cylinder and pillar may be lined with copper on the inside.